 Drying fruit is an excellent way to preserve the harvest from your backyard garden, and makes a delicious snack for months to come.
 Unlike frozen fruit, jams, and preserves, dried fruit is a convenient take-along snack that stays in prime condition for months.
 And it’s easy to make, by simply cleaning and slicing the fresh fruit and popping it into a countertop dehydrator for a few hours.
 Making high quality dried fruit with a long shelf life requires proper preparation and favorable storage conditions.
 Below, we’ll discuss the best way to store dried fruit, but first, a quick note on fruit preparation.

+Step 4: Slice the fruit into approximately equal-size pieces.
 Slice large fruits like apples, pears, and peaches into quarter-inch or half-inch thick slices.
 Smaller fruits like figs and strawberries may be simply quartered or left whole.

-Follow the food dehydrator manufacturer’s instructions on drying time and temperature.
+Step 8: Follow the food dehydrator manufacturer’s instructions on drying time and temperature.
 In general, using lower heat for a longer time produces a more consistent finished product.

 As the fruit shrinks and wrinkles develop, check it periodically for readiness.
 It’s finished when the texture is leathery and no longer sticky.
 If you cut into them, they should not appear juicy.
 Mostly, fruit doesn’t become crispy or brittle when it’s finished, as it still retains about 20 percent moisture.
 When it’s ready, turn off the machine and allow the fruit to cool completely before storing.

 When it first comes out of the dehydrator, the dried fruit will include some pieces that are drier and others that are still slightly moist.
 Eliminate this inconsistency by conditioning the fruit for a couple of weeks before placing it in long term storage.
-Pack it loosely into canning jars or zipper seal bags, and place the containers in a cool, dry area.
+Here's how:

 Step 3: After ten days, inspect for signs of moisture condensation.
 If any cloudiness appears on the walls of the container, cycle the fruit through the dehydrator once again.
 If not, proceed to long term storage.

+Step 1: Use proper storage containers.
 Ideal containers for storing dried fruit are airtight to prevent spoilage from unclear moisture.
 Ideal containers are also clear, so the produce is easy to monitor.
 Freezer bags, canning jars, and vacuum seal bags are all excellent choices.
 Smaller, single serving sizes are best, as they limit exposure of unused portions.

-Pack the fruit snugly in the containers without breaking it up.
-Then label each container with the contents and the date and move it to the storage location.
+Step 3: Label each container with the contents and the date and move it to the storage location.